MDRLabs/DistributionTasks/MDRLabs.ADO.PipelineTask.Extension/overview.md

 - Introduction

-  The following illustrations provide the steps to create a build pipeline based on various Des-Azure Distribution Tasks.
+  The following illustrations provide the steps to create a build pipeline based on various MDRLabs Distribution Tasks.

 - Installing Extension